 A Stable Mount

 The mount itself is a common simple altitude-azimuth mount.
 Though it’s often described as a “table-top Dobsonian,” it is not, in fact, a Dobsonian.
-Dobsonian telescopes are Newtonians with alt-az mounts, as this is.
+Dobsonian telescopes are Newtonians with alt-az mounts, as the StarBlast is.
 But a Dobsonian mount is a somewhat different design.

 This mount is closer to a single-arm fork design.
 Regardless of what you call it, it is very easy to use and fairly sturdy and stable.
 Users generally will want a table or stool to set it up on, but it otherwise provides a good platform for the scope.

-One of the best things about this mount is the stability.
-Lighter mounts, especially the low-end EQ-1 style German Equatorial Mounts that many scopes in this size come on, don’t offer the stability a scope like this needs.
+One of the best things about StarBlast’s tabletop mount is its stability.
+Lighter mounts, especially the low-end EQ-1 style German equatorial mounts that many scopes in this size come on, don’t offer the stability a scope like this needs.

 The table-top alt-az mount that the StarBlast comes with beats those other mounts hands-down.
 Though fairly inexpensive in design and materials, it offers significantly better stability.
 Views, especially higher magnification views like those needed for planetary observation, won’t suffer as much vibration and jitter, making for a much more enjoyable viewing experience.

-The feature is extremely easy to use.
+The Intelliscope is extremely easy to use.
 Once you have set up the telescope and mount, you need only turn it on and run its two-star alignment procedure.
-This does require the user to be able to identify two bright named stars, but finder charts are provided for the available alignment stars.
+This does require the user to be able to identify two bright-named stars, but this should be a fairly easy task.

 Once this alignment is complete, the user can select from a sizable catalog of objects in the database, and the scope will provide directional cues on the back-lit screen of the hand control to guide the user to the object.